by Chris Blake

 Target customers

-Instead, SimForm was created for mold designers, tooling managers and other stakeholders without simulation expertise to help guide the placement of cooling lines early in the design process.
+Instead, SimForm was created for mold designers, tooling managers and other stakeholders without simulation expertise to help solve hot spots early in the design process.
 No training or certification is needed to use SimForm, which means that you don’t have to rely on a third party—in-house or outsourced—to complete costly simulations.
-The designer has the control.
+The designer has the control needed to reduce turn-around time and costs in a more digital environment.
+The digitization of this process, in particular, is a critical advantage in attracting & retaining talent from the newest generation of designers.

 Pricing and deployment model